google/nsjail/README.md

 ```

 ### MORE INFO?
-Type:
+To see the options, simply type:
 ```
-./nsjail --help'
+./nsjail --help
 ```

-The commandline options are reasonably well-documented
+The commandline options should be reasonably well-documented

 ```
 Usage: ./nsjail [options] -- path_to_command [args]